 Corkscrew Exercise

-Another effective Pilates exercise for back pain is the corkscrew exercise.
+Another Pilates exercise some people choose for back comfort is the corkscrew exercise.
 This targets your back, legs, and abdominal muscles (5).
 Here is a step-by-step guide on how to perform this exercise (5):

 Bird Dog

-This exercise improves trunk stability and may relieve back tension:
+This exercise supports core control and may help release back tension:

 Hold for five seconds and return to the starting position.
 Repeat on the other side.

-Both yoga and Pilates provide numerous benefits for overall health and may be effective for managing certain forms of back pain.
-In particular, Pilates exercises focus on core strength, posture, and flexibility.
-You should always consult your doctor before you start any new exercise program.
+Both yoga and Pilates can offer numerous benefits for overall wellbeing and may support back comfort for some people.
+In particular, Pilates exercises often focus on core strength, posture awareness, and flexibility.
+Always consult a healthcare professional before starting any new exercise program, especially if you have ongoing discomfort or any existing concerns.

 This article is intended for general informational purposes only and does not serve to address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for making any kind of decision-making.
 Any action taken as a direct or indirect result of the information in this article is entirely at your own risk and is your sole responsibility.